 Southern Arizona: Border Health and Sustainability

-This experiential course invites students to the Sonoran Desert of southern Arizona, a short distance from the U.S.-Mexico border.
+This experiential course invites students to the Sonoran Desert of southern Arizona, a short distance from the U.S.-Mexico border, on traditional Tohono O’odham lands.
 Through various immersive experiences, students will appreciate both the challenges and promise of this unique geopolitical landscape.

-Examine border politics, policies and challenges, considering how these shape immigrant health and well-being.
+Examine border politics, policies and challenges, considering how these shape migrant health and well-being.

 Discover the promise of local solutions, including permaculture, seed-saving, and habitat restoration.